simonemargio/Client-Server-Game/README.md

 By using any command interpreter, you can start running both client and server programs.
 If you are having trouble executing these, you can check the correctness of the commands below.

-## Server side
+## Info server side

 1. Locate the root folder and open it
 2. Right-click anywhere and click on "open a terminal here".
 Eventually you can reach the folder by specifying its path.
-3. Verify that you have the right execution permissions ('man chmod' for info)
+3. Verify that you have the right execution permissions ('man chmod' for info).
 4. Write on the terminal:

 ```
 gcc -pthread main.c -o Server Then write: ./Server <porta>
 ```

-:heavy_exclamation_mark:
-:point_right: \<porta\> must be replaced with the port number you want to use.
+Remeber that \<porta\> must be replaced with the port number you want to use.
 Inserting an invalid port will be notified.

-## Client side
+## Info client side

-1. Locate the root folder and open it
+1. Locate the root folder and open it.
 2. Right-click anywhere and click on "open a terminal here".
 Eventually you can reach the folder by specifying its path.
-3. Verify that you have the right execution permissions ('man chmod' for info)
+3. Verify that you have the right execution permissions ('man chmod' for info) .
 4. Write on the terminal:

 ```